au-ts/lionsos_docs/content/_index.md

 # The Lions Operating System

-{{< hint warning >}}
+{{< hint info >}}
-This website serves as the **draft** documentation for LionsOS.
-Everything you see here is a work-in-progress and is subject to change at any point.
+LionsOS is currently at version 0.1.0 and is undergoing active research and development.
+It is not expected for LionsOS to be stable at this time, but it is available for others to experiment with.
+For more info, see [Status & Roadmap](/docs/status_and_roadmap).
 {{< /hint >}}

 LionsOS is an operating system framework based on the seL4 microkernel with the goal of making the achievements of seL4 accessible.
 That is, to provide performance, security, and reliability.

+TODO: add architecture picture

+TODO: need more fundamentals explained

 It is not a conventional operating system, but contains composable components for creating custom operating systems that are specific to